1/18/2019

 speaker

 Hi, good morning.
-Hey, Eric, I was wondering if you could help us flush out the point you made about not run the rating CRD, and can you help us understand just what your expected contribution would be, if possible, both on the revenue side for, you know, for more of a full year 19 basis and also on the cost side?
-I think what you've given us is the underlying on the expense, but it would be helpful if we could, you know, give us a sense of how you're thinking about the CRD ads.
+Hey, Eric, I was wondering if you could help us flush out the point you made about not run rating CRD And can you help us understand just what your expected contribution would be, if possible, both on the revenue side for more of a full year 19 basis and also on the cost side?
+I think what you've given us is the underlying on the expense, but it would be helpful if you could give us a sense of how you're thinking about the CRD ads.
 Thanks.

 speaker